awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbproxytargetgroup.md

 The Amazon Resource Name \(ARN\) representing the target group\.

 `TargetGroupName`  <a name="TargetGroupName-fn::getatt"></a>
 The identifier for the target group\.
-This name must be unique for all target groups owned by your AWS account in the specified AWS Region\.
+Currently, this property must be set to `default`\.